The “Global South”: Analyses from the Socialist World

 When categorizing the former colonies, the challenge was to identify common developmental dynamics amongst a group of states that exhibited drastically different starting conditions.
 There was never unanimous agreement in socialist scholarship, but here we try to summarize the conclusions that were most influential.

-We encourage critical engagement with this dossier and welcome all responses or questions via kontakt@ifddr.org.
+We encourage critical engagement with this article and welcome all responses or questions via kontakt@ifddr.org.

 II.
 Contextualizing the liberated states in the revolutionary world process